A Memento in the Heart of Uherské Hradiště

 The total budget is EUR 29.000, which covers the development cost of 3D data for up to 7 stations, UI/UX and design and development of an app for iOS and Android.
 Thanks to the support from private donors, as of June 2021 we have the first third of the budget covered.
 We shall apply for the second third from public funds.

-We plan to raise the third third, approx. EUR 9.700, in a crowdfunding campaign.
+We planned to raise the third third, approx. EUR 9.700, in a crowdfunding campaign.
+Here we managed to raise CZK 171,650, i.e. 69% of the final amount.
+Thank you to everyone who contributed to the collection!

 There are things that need to be done.
 This is one of them.— Memoria & Historia Futurae